 Having a team that is composed of competent and trustworthy people is critical to the success of any real estate business.
 As a real estate developer, I am only as good as the people who surround me.
 In addition to professionals with whom I work and collaborate internally, I also rely on relationships I’ve built with individuals and firms in my community.
-Establishing connections with complementary businesses, real estate industry vendors with whom you don’t directly compete — is an essential networking tool.
+Establishing connections with complementary businesses, and real estate industry vendors with whom you don’t directly compete — is an essential networking tool.
 Make it your goal to identify and meet a network of vendors to whom you can refer clients, and vice versa.
 It will do wonders for your professional network.

 For example, when developing a new property, I rely heavily on a master architect and contractor.
 An incomplete set of drawings can lead to cost overruns and construction delays.
 While no contractor is perfect, finding a contractor you trust is the only way to complete projects successfully.
 Developing a relationship with an architect who is familiar with local zoning codes is essential, too.
 Whether an architect and contractor work well together can make or break a project.
 If they do not work cohesively, construction delays can result and will inevitably eat into your planned operating income.

 Similarly, if your client is unfamiliar with the mortgage lending process, direct your client to a trustworthy lender who can help navigate what is often a stressful and important financial decision.
 By maintaining good banking relationships, developers can improve your chances of engaging in a successful transaction.